Home

 Overview

 Skagerrak 4 is a submarine cable system connecting Denmark and Norway across the Skagerrak strait.
-Spanning 137 kilometres, it serves as a direct link between these two neighbouring Scandinavian countries.
-The cable is owned and operated by Statnett, the Norwegian transmission system operator responsible for the country's high-voltage power grid.
+With a length of 137 kilometers, it provides a vital link between these two Scandinavian neighbors.
+The cable is owned and operated by Statnett, the Norwegian state-owned enterprise responsible for managing the country's high-voltage electricity transmission system.
+Skagerrak 4 plays a key role in facilitating cross-border energy exchange between Norway and Denmark, leveraging the geographical proximity of the two nations.

 Route and Landings